 For more detailed information on my current projects, check out my 'Theatre' and 'Research' tabs.
 I'll give you the fast facts here.
 Like most people, my daily routine, academic pursuits, and orientation to reality in general have been greatly challenged by the COVID-19 pandemic.
-I am currently finishing my time as an undergraduate at TCU online and will graduate in May (though the ceremony is delayed to August).
+I have just finishing my time as an undergraduate at TCU: a wonderful experience that concluded with two months of online classes.

-As my time as a horned frog concludes, my time as a bulldog begins This fall, I am beginning graduate study at Georgetown University in pursuit of an MA in Communication, Culture, and Technology.
-This highly interdisciplinary program is an excellent fit for me as it encourages problem-centric scholarship and a flexible curriculum that helps individuals bridge theory and real-world problem solving to develop skills and knowledge in accordance to their own interest.
+And so my time as a horned frog is over, but my time as a bulldog is only getting started.
+This fall, I am moving to Washington DC to begin graduate study at Georgetown University in pursuit of a Master of Arts in Communication, Culture, and Technology.
+This innovative interdisciplinary program is an excellent fit for me as it encourages problem-centric scholarship and a flexible curriculum that helps individuals bridge theory and real-world problem solving to develop skills and knowledge in accordance with their own interests.
 While my goal following earning my MA is to enroll in doctoral study, I am open to, and excited about, any other opportunities that may present themselves as I live and learn in our nation's capital.